At Boston University, we’re serious about learning.

 Academics

-Classes are challenging, and you will study with distinguished faculty such as Fulbright Scholars, Pulitzer Prize winners, and a former Poet Laureate.
+Classes are challenging, and you'll study with distinguished faculty such as Fulbright Scholars, Pulitzer Prize winners, and a former Poet Laureate.
 You can select from more than 300 programs of study, including top-ranked programs in Biomedical Engineering, Business, Economics, Pre-law, and Pre-medicine.
 As early as your first year, you can become involved in cutting-edge research with faculty mentors through the Undergraduate Research Opportunities Program (UROP).
 With 10 undergraduate schools and colleges, plus opportunities to combine your interests through the Dual Degree Program, you’ll have countless ways to enhance your studies at BU.

 Opportunities to excel

-• The Arvind and Chandan Nandlal Kilachand Honors College is a program designed for the highest-achieving, most creative, and most intellectually curious students.
+The Arvind and Chandan Nandlal Kilachand Honors College is a program designed for the highest-achieving, most creative, and most intellectually curious students.
 In a small communal atmosphere, you’ll explore pressing global, societal, corporate, and geopolitical challenges while simultaneously pursuing your chosen major in your school or college.
 Opportunities for close interaction with faculty and innovative cocurricular events are hallmarks of the program.

 • The BU Dual Degree Program allows students to select majors at two BU schools or colleges.
 Examples include Business Administration (Questrom) and Economics (CAS) or Biomedical Engineering (ENG) and Computer Science (CAS).